lokesh-mawale/async-data-processor-rabbitmq/README.md

                   - "8080:8080"
                 depends_on:
                   - rabbitmq
+       ```

-  - -  Run the application using:
+  - -  Run the application using(Step 1& 2 Only if running on remote machine):
     ```sh
+    	1. docker login
+    	2. docker pull lokeshmawale/async-data-processing-app:latest
-        docker-compose up -d
+    	3. docker-compose up -d --pull always
     ```
   - -  To stop the containers:
     ```sh